MicrosoftDocs/dynamics-365-project-operations/articles/environment/security-model.md

 4. The original owner of the Project is added to the Office Group.

 ## Deployment recommendation
-As our approach to the office group collaboration model evolves, we will be adding the ability to include an intersection of user role and group membership to provide more detailed control over time.
+As the Office group collaboration model evolves, functionality will be added to provide more detailed control over time.
 Customers that deploy Project Operations today are encouraged to focus on a traditional Microsot Dynamics 365 security model.

-For more information, see [Security in Common Data Service](https://docs.microsoft.com/en-us/power-platform/admin/wp-security).
+For more information, see [Security in Common Data Service](https://docs.microsoft.com/power-platform/admin/wp-security).

 ## Project Operations and Microsoft Dynamics 365 Finance security
 Project Operations includes the following roles: